lshqqytiger/ZLUDA/README.md

 ### Nightly Build (Windows-only)

-You can enable unstable features by turning `--nightly` flag on.
+You can enable unstable features, which are not supported officially by AMD, by turning `--nightly` flag on.

+In order to compile and use nightly features, HIP SDK extension is required. (see releases)

 ```
 cargo xtask --nightly